Vaughan Gething, Minister for Health and Social Services

 The Welsh Government is leading a consortium of stakeholders within Wales to deliver our national plan for COVID-19 testing.

-Today we are taking the opportunity to share details of our plan (published online at https://gov.wales/welsh-national-covid-19-test-approach-april-2020), which has been in place since 28 March.
+Today we are taking the opportunity to share details of our Welsh national COVID-19 test approach April 2020, which has been in place since 28 March.
 This plan is complementary and interoperable with the UK strategy for COVID-19 testing that was announced by the Secretary of State for Health and Social Care last week.
 We are working alongside our colleagues across the four nations to ensure a consistent response and that all opportunities are brought to bear to scale up our testing capabilities.

 This work is happening at pace and has been for a number of weeks.
 We have been testing symptomatic individuals returning from travels since 29 January and we have been testing frontline NHS staff for COVID-19 since 7 March.